Chuck Versus the Anniversary

 "Chuck Versus the Anniversary" is the fourth season premiere of Chuck.
 It originally aired September 20, 2010.
 When the CIA gains control over the Buy More, Chuck Bartowski begins searching for his mother (Linda Hamilton).
 Sarah and Casey follow a trail to Russia as they investigate the mysterious Volkoff Industries and its operative, Marco (Dolph Lundgren).
 Back at home, Ellie delivers big news to her family.

 Plot

-Main plot

-In the Bartowski home at Encino, California, in 1994, Mrs. Bartowski (Linda Hamilton) reads her son Chuck a bedtime story to cheer him up.